byrney/Vagrants/README.md

 windows10    -- windows 10
-windows8     -- windows 8 workstation setup with devtools on virtualbox yosemite     -- OSX build with automated tools and users on virtualbox
+windows8     -- windows 8 workstation setup with devtools on virtualbox yosemite     -- OSX build with automated tools and users on virtualbox oracle-xe    -- An oracle XE install on debian postgres-xl  -- Two postgres XL nodes on a debian VM docker       -- Vanilla docker setup on debian
 ```